51+ Coastal Mississippi Hidden Gems in Mississippi Gulf Coast

 • Cat Island Coffehouse and Pass Christian Books.
 Housed in the same building, Cat Island Coffeehouse serves up drips and treats while Pass Christian Books feeds the mind.
 The building offers a loft with an immense collection of books by Mississippi authors and outside seating to enjoy those drinks and reads.

 • Hops and Growlers, Ocean Springs.
 I love Hops and Growlers for many reasons but one is the grit beer.
 Hope they have it when you visit.
 If not, they have at least 15 other craft beers to sample.
-See also Sensational Coastal Mississippi Craft Beer and Breweries
+See also our favorite Coastal Mississippi Craft Beer spots.

 • Jimmy Buffet beach, bridge and childhood house, Pascagoula.
-Jimmy Buffett’s childhood home in Pascagoula, and the nearby renamed Buffett Beach and Buffett Bridge, are great places to visit for music lovers and Parrotheads.
+Jimmy Buffett’s childhood home in Pascagoula, and the nearby renamed Buffett Beach and Buffett Bridge, are great spots for music lovers and Parrotheads.

 • Robin’s Nest.
 Located in Pass Christian, hometown of Robin Roberts—one of the hosts of Good Morning, America—Robin’s Nest in the Pass is a gallery gift shop celebrating the creative spirit and featuring artisan crafts, jewelry, and gifts.